vadimcn/codelldb/MANUAL.md

 to execute commands such as `platform mkdir`, `platform put-file`, `platform shell`, etc.
 (See `help platform` for a list of available platform commands).

-### Connecting to gdbserver-style agent
+### Connecting to a gdbserver-style agent
-(This includes not just gdbserver itself, but also environments that implement gdbserver protocol, such as [OpenOCD](http://openocd.org/), [QEMU](https://www.qemu.org/), [rr](https://rr-project.org/), and others)
+(This includes not just gdbserver itself, but also environments that implement the gdbserver protocol, such as [OpenOCD](http://openocd.org/), [QEMU](https://www.qemu.org/), [rr](https://rr-project.org/), and others)

 - Start remote agent.
 For example, run `gdbserver *:<port> <debuggee> <debuggee args>` on the remote machine.